teampoltergeist/poltergeist/README.md

 If you need for some reasons base64 encoded screenshot you can simply call `render_base64` that will return you encoded image.
-Additional options are the same as for `save_screenshot` except the first argument which is format (:png by default, acceptable :png, :gif, :jpeg).
+Additional options are the same as for `save_screenshot` except the first argument which is format (:png by default, acceptable :png, :gif, :jpeg and :pdf).

 ### Resizing the window ###